 While you can certainly look at your mouth to see if something isn’t right, your dentist is trained to recognize even the faintest signs of oral cancer.
 You won’t be able to recognize what a professional can see.
 Take advantage of these few minutes of expertise by committing to see your Philadelphia dentist every six months.
 A trip to the dentist can save your life, that's why at Dentistry for Life we strive to provide you with the best oral cancer screening Philadelphia has to offer.

 The early stages of oral cancer are typically asymptomatic.
 You may not notice that anything is wrong with your mouth or see any obvious signs of cancer, but that doesn’t mean all is well.
 If you have any of the following symptoms, you should see your Philadelphia dentist as soon as possible to have your mouth checked out:

-Seeing your Center City dentist every six months takes on new meaning when you understand that the visit includes an essential oral cancer screening.
+Seeing your Philadelphia dentist every six months takes on new meaning when you understand that the visit includes an essential oral cancer screening.
 We keep your teeth and gums clean and healthy, but we also make sure there aren’t any dangers lurking in your mouth that are threatening your overall well-being.

 Everyone is at risk of developing oral cancer, though smokers and tobacco users do have an elevated risk.
 Non-smokers can develop cancer associated with the human papilloma virus (HPV) in the back of their mouth, the tonsils, or base of the tongue.